fredex42/portal3vm/README.md

 - Virtualbox 5.x - https://www.virtualbox.org/wiki/Downloads
 - git
 - access to the Pluto and portal-plugins-* repositories
-- access to GNM Multimedia S3
+- access to GNM Multimedia S3.
+If you don't have this contact mailto:multimediatech@theguardian.com to get access; make sure you mention that this is for the Pluto development environment

 ## How to use